jaygwelsh/Crystal/README.md

 # CRYSTAL (Cryptographically Reversible Yoked Storage Layer)

+*Please note that application is still in beta testing - use at your own risk.
+See License page before using application. *

 CRYSTAL is a secure storage system ensuring data integrity and confidentiality through reversible encryption, data fragmentation, dynamic compression, and zero-knowledge verification.

 ## Table of Contents